 The ever-present railroad track next to the beach trail is used by Amtrak Trains, chances are you will see at least one train on your hike.
 The trains are fun to watch but please keep off the tracks.
 Only cross at designated points.

-As your hike down the trail notice the homes perched on the bluffs.
-Many homeowners are in a constant battle to save their home from falling into the ocean and have come up with creative ways to battle nature.
+As your hike down the trail look at the homes perched on the bluffs.
+Many homeowners are in a constant battle to save their homes from falling into the ocean and have come up with creative ways to battle nature.

 If you have worked up an appetite Fisherman’s Restaurant at the foot of the pier is rated best seafood in San Clemente.